 I just finished watching The Ted Bundy Tapes on Netflix and I am conflicted more than ever by the death penalty.
 How does homocide remedy homicide?
 To what degree is the death penalty entrenched in antiquated Judeo-Christian religiosity?
 And what do the evolved states of those religions say about the preciousness of life?
 Does the Talmud not teach that to save one life is to save the whole world?
 Did Christ not teach that even the most wretched life is still worth sparing?
 And to what degree is pronouncing the death penalty our attempt to vangloriously exalt ourselves to equality with God to decide who should live and who should die?
-I think that as a society the death penalty must exist as the ultimate repuditiation and condemnation of intolerable crime.
+I think that as a society the death penalty must exist as the ultimate repudiation and condemnation of intolerable crime.
 But as a civilization, should we not then immediately commute that death sentence to exile (which is to say, prison)?
 We euthanize animals in the name of compassion, but we refuse that same compassion to those agonizing in the throes of slow natural death.
 Yet we force death upon those we condemn in the name of justice for the victims.
-Is that just a reverse–and a perverse–euthenasia?
+Is that just a reverse–and a perverse–euthanasia?
 Using death in the name of compassion, not for the one dying, but for the one already dead?
 More death does not reverse the finality of the a priori death.
-And no, I haven’t been the victim of anyone like Ted Bundy, but I can say that the natural death of one who victimized me in childhood brought me no pleasure nor displeasure.
-It closed the cover of an open book, but it did not erase the contents of its chapters.
+And no, I haven’t been the victim of anyone like Ted Bundy, but I can say that the natural death of the alcoholic who terrorized my childhood brought me neither pleasure nor displeasure.
+His death closed the cover of an open book, but it did not erase the contents of the chapters.